Wolf-Dietrich Huy: North Africa and prisoner of war

 On 23 October 1942, the British Eighth Army launched the Second Battle of El Alamein.
 Preceding this attack, the Luftwaffe had already planned to replace Jagdgeschwader 27 (JG 27—27th Fighter Wing), which had been fighting in North African theater, with JG 77.
 In preparation for this rotation, III.
 Gruppe of JG 77 was moved to Munich on 19 October where it was equipped with the Bf 109 G-2/trop.
 On 23 and 24 October, the Gruppe moved to Bari in southern Italy.
 The Gruppe then relocated to Tobruk Airfield on 26 October.
 The following day, the Gruppe moved to an airfield at Tanyet-Harun.

 On 28 October, Huy claimed a Spitfire shot down near El Alamein.
 On 29 October, Huy was shot down in his Bf 109 G-2 (Werknummer 13633) and baled out.
-His victor was P/O JH Nicholls (an eventual 7-kill ace) flying a Supermarine Spitfire Vc of No. 601 Squadron.
+His victor was P/O JH Nicholls (an eventual 7-kill ace) flying a Spitfire Vc of No. 601 Squadron.
 Huy survived the encounter and spent the rest of World War II as a prisoner of war.
 He was held in a POW camp near the Great Bitter Lake and released in March 1947.

-Huy died on 13 July 2003 in Gernsbach.